BLUEBL0B/Secret-Sing-Box/README-ENG.md

 -----

-Run this command to add/delete users, to synchronize the settings in client configs or to manage WARP domains:
+Run this command to add/delete users, to synchronize the settings in client configs or to manage WARP-routed domains:

 ```
 sbmanager